 In addition to pattern, texture is equally important.
 Whether it’s from a shaggy rug, fringed out blanket or sumptuous throw pillow.
 Also, adding one small touch that’s really personal or even playful helps to give a room warmth and personality.

-With an expansive deck off the rear of the home, installing easy access glass doors was a no-brainer for the this couple who loves to entertain.
+With an expansive deck off the rear of the home, installing easy access glass doors was a no-brainer for this couple who loves to entertain.
 Now there's an easy flow between the two spaces and the breakfast nook table can transform into a cocktail station or brunch buffet when needed!